 - The applicant must have earned a bachelor’s degree from a regionally accredited post-secondary institution in the United States or its equivalent from a foreign institution with substantially similar degree requirements as Texas Tech University; foreign institutions must be recognized by their government/government ministry or department to award undergraduate and/or post-graduate degrees.

-- All degrees earned must appear on an official transcript.
+- All degrees earned must appear on the official transcript.
 If a domestic applicant received a university-level degree from a non-US college/university, an official diploma or degree certificate will be required for that degree.
 Diplomas are required only if an applicant is admitted and are not required for application evaluation purposes.